amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

     - `=> æːn̪` - The nasalisation turns into `n̪` after the vowel.
     - `=> æː` - The nasalisation disappears.

-Similarly, the first-personal inflexional prefixes and suffixes of verb finite forms, `en`, `e`, `nēn` are also formed.
+Similarly, the first-person inflexional prefixes and suffixes of verb finite forms, `en`, `e`, `nēn` are also formed.
 I.e.,

 In ISO 15919,